shumail92/hue2mqtt/README.md

 ## Status messages

-The status of each thermostat will be published to `hue/status/light/light_name` as a JSON object containing the following fields.
+The status of each light will be published to `hue/status/light/light_name` as a JSON object containing the following fields.
 The light_name is all lowercase and spaces are replaced with `_`.

 - `val` current brightness (or `0` if the light is off or unreachable).
 - `hue_state` JSON object retrieved from hue bridge.
 - `ts` timestamp of last update.

 Each status message is retained, so if you subscribe after a status message, you will always get the last status.

+By default the light statusses get pulled every 15 seconds.
+But you can override that by setting `hue.updateInterval` in your [local config](#config) look at the [default config](config/default.json).

 ## Setting the lights